 - 1/4 teaspoon ground ginger

-- 1 egg plus 1 tablespoon water beaten for egg wash
+- 1 large egg plus 1 tablespoon water beaten for egg wash

 Flour cross option